bertman12/wc3-invasion-defense/README.md

 then for the second round spawn lvl 12 with their ultimates

 then for the final round spawn level 25 with full items

+cap druid count to 10 and lumber peasant to 25